AllisonBolen/LinearAlgebra/NewtonsMethod/newton.md

 - For steps on how to solve one check the video listed above.
 By far my favorite tutorial so far.

 ### Interesting:
-I kept reading in comments on videos and articles that people use both newtons method and steepest decent a lot in machine learning programs.
+I kept reading in comments on videos and articles.
+People use both newtons method and steepest decent in machine learning programs.
 Thats cool as hell.

 # [home](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen)